roboli/clerk/README.md

 (defcom-route route destruct component options)

 ```
 Basically the `defcom-route` macro takes four parameters, the `route` and `destruct` are the same parameters the `defroute` macro from Secretary expects.
 The `component` and `options` are the backing component and options map that the `root` function from Om expects.
+Any parameters defined within the `destruct` param, can be pass in to your component in the `options` map (See the example below).

 Define your router.